Phoenix-Finance/Phoenix-Documentation/content/token/index.md

 ## Differences between old model and current model

-The FNX tokenomics were modified on August 25th, 2020 from the original tokenomics published during the token sale.
+The FNX distribution was modified on August 25th, 2020 from the original one published during the token sale.
 This section is a brief overview of the changes.
 For a more in depth overview, please see this article from the [official FinNexus blog](https://medium.com/finnexus/fnx-tokenomics-update-382dcbc5d1b9).

 ![The original FNX token distribution plan accompanying our initial offering.](https://cdn-images-1.medium.com/max/2400/1*6zE_8Xe-VTZjK_wzmmRBTQ.png)*The original FNX token distribution plan accompanying our initial offering.*